 It is a reasonable assumption, but when it was put to the test (twice), it failed.
 The one published study that I could find on bone broth was published back in 1934.
 It found that chicken bone broth contained only a trace amount of minerals, but this was over 80 years ago.
 We need something more recent to confirm these findings.

 In 2014, one of the readers of Alive.com sent multiple batches of bone broth and vegetable broth to the lab for mineral analysis.
-What were the results?
+The results were a bit counter-intuitive.

 After 3 large bison bones were pressure cooked for 24 hours, the only significant change was in sodium and potassium content.
 Sodium increased by about a gram per liter of broth and potassium by just over half a gram per liter.